 The movie shows that as a child, Jennifer also witnessed John verbally and physically abuse Patty.
 But as many children in abusive homes tend to do, they block out the worst memories.
 Jennifer still considered her father as her hero.
 There’s a scene of reckless John teaching Jennifer at around 11 or 12 years old (played by Jadyn Rylee) how to drive, by having her sit on his lap to operate the car, even though she could barely reach the gas pedal and brake pedal.
 Tymec and Rylee are quite good in their roles as childhood Jennifer.

 John’s con games and irresponsible lifestyle eventually took a toll on his marriage to Patty, who became an alcoholic.
 Patty left John around the time that Jennifer was 13 years old and Nick (played by Beckam Crawford) was about 11 years old.
 The couple eventually divorced.
-And because of Patty’s alcoholism, there’s a brief period of time when Jennifer and Nick (played by Beckam Crawford) live with John and his girlfriend Debbie (played by Bailey Noble), who treats the kids well.
+Because of Patty’s alcoholism, there’s a brief period of time when Jennifer and Nick live with John and his girlfriend Debbie (played by Bailey Noble), who treats the kids well.
 The children get a first-hand look at John’s outlaw lifestyle.

 Because Jennifer idolizes her father, she blames Patty for the couple’s divorce.
 When Patty tries to warn Jennifer about how much John can be hurtful, Jennifer always dismisses these warnings.
 More than once, Patty tells Jennifer that she “knows things” about John that she can’t tell Jennifer.
 Those secrets are never revealed in the movie, but they don’t really have to be disclosed because enough is shown about John to prove what a lousy person he is.